Emergency respite may be available when an unexpected situation happens and you suddenly don’t have a carer to assist you with care and support

 Preparing for an emergency

-An important element of your emergency plan should be having all the emergency plan documents in one place, so you can grab it and go.
+An important element of your emergency plan should be having all the important documents in one place, so you can grab it and go.

 This can include: